International School of Toulouse: Performing arts

 The school is a member of the International Schools Theatre Association (ISTA), an organisation that connects young performers and educators through collaborative theatre experiences.
 Drama and theatre teachers from the school have accompanied students to ISTA festivals and workshops held across Europe, where participants engage in workshops, rehearsals, and performances with peers from various cultural and linguistic backgrounds.

 In 2025, the International School of Toulouse hosted its own ISTA festival.
 The event involved visiting schools, artists-in-residence, and student performers for several days of workshops, rehearsals, and performances.
 Hosting the festival enabled the school community to contribute to the artistic programme and participate in the international theatre network.

 The school also stages annual musical productions.
 In 2025, this was Peter Pan, involving 52 students from its lower secondary (collège) section.
 Older students from the school (lycée) also contributed, performing in the orchestra and assisting with makeup, costumes, and stage sets.
 The production was modernized with themes relevant to youth while retaining an international message, and it ran over four days.

-Creativity, Activity and Service (CAS) projects

-International Baccalaureate Diploma Programme (IBDP) students at the International School of Toulouse participate in Creativity, Activity and Service (CAS) projects that support a range of local, national and international charities.
-The school maintains links with Education for All, a Moroccan organisation focused on improving educational opportunities for girls in the High Atlas Mountains.
-Students also engage with initiatives connected to UNICEF, WaterAid, Restos du Cœur, La Ligue contre le cancer and other community organisations.

-Since 2024, the school community has raised more than €5,000 for cancer research and over €3,000 to support girls' education in rural Morocco.
-UNICEF organises an annual football tournament involving Secondary School students, and the school encourages student-led initiatives aimed at increasing awareness of global disparities.
-Recent activities have included collaboration with the French rugby club Stade Toulousain.